disizmj/kafdrop/README.md

 ```

 ## Binary
-If you do not want to build, use the target directory anf follow below instructions
+If you do not want to build from src, use the target directory and follow below instructions

 ```
 $ cd target/